 Preheat oven to 375 degrees.
 Grease muffin pan or line with paper liners.
 In a bowl, whisk together flour, baking powder, and salt.
 Set aside.
 In another bowl, mix eggs and sugar until light in color and thick in texture.
 Add melted butter to the mixture from the second bowl, whisking until well blended.
 Add flour mixture to the second bowl and stir just until combined.
 Stir in blueberries by hand with a spatula or large spoon and fill muffin cups about three-quarters full with batter (about one rounded tablespoon of batter per cup).

 Pour hot coffee into each cup before adding the batter so that the coffee will bake into the muffins.

 Bake for 20 to 25 minutes or until golden brown and toothpick inserted in center comes out clean.
 Cool on a wire rack before serving with a dusting of powdered sugar, if desired.

-Preheat oven to 350 degrees F. Grease and flour an 11×13 inch baking pan (or use muffin tins).
+To make this strawberry banana bread, preheat your oven to 350°F (180°C).
+Grease and flour an 11×13 inch baking pan (or use muffin tins).
 The recipe calls for two cups of all-purpose flour, but you can substitute for half a cup with whole wheat pastry or spelt flour.
 If substituting only a small amount, use a combination of whole wheat or spelt flour and all-purpose flour to obtain the desired consistency.

 In another bowl, mix brown sugar, white sugar, eggs, vanilla extract (optional), butter, or oil with a mixer until smooth.
 Then add in all other ingredients except for the bananas and stir well.
 Last, fold in bananas until well mixed.